 - Are there any small barndominium kits made of wood, not metal?

 And dozens more.
 So I did some research and found I wasn’t the only one searching.
-Each of the questions above are typed into Google hundreds of times each month.
+The questions above are typed into Google hundreds — sometimes thousands — of times each month.

-And the single word “Barndominium” is searched for 33,100 times a month.
+For example, the single word “Barndominium” is searched for 60,500 times a month.
+That’s almost double what it was just 18 months ago.

 My new mission

-I’m disabled and confined to a wheelchair or my recliner pretty much all the time.
-I have a degenerative spinal column condition that’s never going to get any better.
+I’m disabled and confined to a wheelchair so I don’t get out much these days.
+I have a degenerative spinal condition that’s never going to get any better.
 That’s the bad news.

-The good news is that my laptop takes me anywhere I want to go digitally.
-So I have decided to put my abundance of time to good use and create this site as a place for both barndo newbies — like I am — and barndominium veterans, who pioneered this remarkable housing revolution not that long ago.
+The good news is that my laptop and a fiber optic Internet connection take me anywhere I want to go digitally.
+So I have decided to put my abundance of time to good use and create this site as a place for both barndo newbies — like me — and barndominium veterans, who pioneered this remarkable housing revolution not that long ago.

 Our goal with this site is — eventually — to have an article for virtually every question you might be able to think up regarding barndominiums.
-No one is paying me to say nice things about Barndominium Builder X or Barndo Kit Y. I’ll feel free to impart my independent observations and share consensus answers from barndo owners everywhere.
+No one is paying me to say nice things about Barndominium Builder X or Barndo Kit Y. I’ll feel free to impart my independent observations and share consensus answers from barndo owners everywhere as I see fit.
 As long as the information is factual, relevant and in good taste, I’ll pass it along.

 Please be our virtual partners in this endeavor.
 Submit comments at the bottom of the home page and I’ll respond as quickly as I can.
 And please share this site with friends and contacts on social media.
-Visit our Facebook group — Barndominium Life — and join the conversation.
-Just ask to join and I’ll respond quickly.
+Visit our primary Facebook group — Barndominium Life — and join the conversation there.
+Just ask to join and I or one of my two other admin will respond quickly.

 And check back here often.
 We’re trying to post 3-4 new articles a week.
 So if there’s a topic you’d like us to explore, a question you need researched and answered, or just some neat barndominium factoid or barndo lifestyle trend you’ve run across, post it here as a comment or in our FB group.